Ben Hogan

 William Ben Hogan (August 13, 1912 – July 25, 1997) was an American professional golfer who is considered to be one of the greatest players in the history of the game.
 He profoundly influenced golf swing theory, and was noted for his ballstriking skill and assiduous practice.
 Hogan won nine major championships and is one of six men to complete the modern career grand slam.

-Hogan was introduced to golf through caddying at age 11 and turned professional when he was 17.
+Hogan was introduced to golf through caddying at age 11 and turned professional aged 17.
 He struggled at the start of his career and did not win a professional tournament until he was 26.
 After serving in the U.S. Army Air Forces from 1943 to 1945, Hogan claimed his first major championship at the 1946 PGA Championship, which was one of his 13 tournament victories that year.
 He won the 1948 U.S. Open with a record score of 8-under 276.

-In 1949, Hogan was struck in a head-on collision with a bus while driving home from a tournament.
-He sustained serious injuries, but recovered and returned to professional golf, winning the 1950 U.S. Open in what became known as the "miracle at Merion".
+In 1949, Hogan sustained near-fatal injuries in a head-on collision with a bus while driving home from a tournament.
+He recovered and returned to golf, winning the 1950 U.S. Open in what became known as the "miracle at Merion".
 Hogan achieved the Triple Crown in 1953, with victories at the Masters Tournament, the U.S. Open and the Open Championship.
 In total, he won 64 professional tournaments recognized as PGA Tour events.

 Outside of playing golf, Hogan started his own equipment company and authored Ben Hogan's Five Lessons, which became one of the most influential and best-selling golf books.
 He was named an inaugural inductee to the World Golf Hall of Fame in 1974.